McGarry-A/Jacked/README.md

 ### Pre-release using Expo Go (Detailed Look)

-For those who want a more indepth look into the application on your own device, you can download the [Expo go app](https://apps.apple.com/us/app/expo-go/id982107779) and visit my page to preview the application.
+For those who want a more indepth look into the application on your own device, you can download the [Expo go app](https://apps.apple.com/us/app/expo-go/id982107779) and visit my [expo profile](https://expo.dev/@ahmedmcgarry) to build the application.

 ## Final Thoughts